arogozhnikov/arogozhnikov.github.io/README.md

 # Brilliantly Wrong

-Personal blog of Alex Rogozhnikov about science.
+Personal blog of Alex Rogozhnikov about science and programming.

 http://arogozhnikov.github.io